atom-model/ATOM/README.md

 * `lib`: common files used by both Atmosphere and Hydrosphere
 * `python`: source code for the Python interface
 * `tinyxml2`: the [TinyXML-2](http://www.grinninglizard.com/tinyxml2/) XML parser

 ## Compilation

-TODO

-## CLI usage

-The simplest way to run a model is to configure it through the XML file and then run it, batch style.
-The model will run to completion and you will have output files to examine once it completes.

-To get started with this, look at `examples/config.xml` for the default configuration.
-You can run it with:

-    atm examples/config.xml

-Model output will be visible in the `output/` directory.

-## Jupyter Notebook usage

-The Python module can be installed with:

-    pip install -e python

-Then, start a Jupyter Notebook server:

-    jupyter notebook

-From within the Jupyter web interface, you can open `examples/Demo.ipynb`.
-This includes some basic visualisation of the model output.

-## Python script usage

-You can write Python scripts to manipulate and run the model.
-See `examples/sample.py` for an example.

-Run:

-    python examples/sample.py

-You will then have output in the `output/` directory to analyse.

-## Configuration

-Most configuration is done by modifying an XML file.
-You can also modify parameters with the Python interface.

-### XML

-Look at `examples/config.xml`.
-This file describes all of the parameters.
-You should make a copy and modify it to suit your purposes.

-If you don't include a parameter in your XML file, ATOM will use the default value.
-The defaults are documented in `examples/config.xml`.
-You might want to include only the modified parameters in your XML file for clarity.

-### Python

-Look at `examples/sample.py`.
-It shows how to modify a parameter through Python.

-## Requirements:

-* Global bathymetry/topography grid in 1° x 1° spacing -- paleotopography/bathymetry grids (Smith et al. 1994; Golonka et al. 1997) between 140 - 0 Ma are included here, created using agegrid rev.210 (or Earthbyte 2013.2.rot)
-* Present day surface temperature: included based on NASA
-* Present day precipitation: included from NASA
-* Present day salinity: included from NASA

-## Compilation